rarutyun/iso_cpp_papers/numeric_ranges_algorithms/numeric_ranges_algorithms.md

 `ranges::any_of`.
 It is also consistent with [@P3179R8].
 Furthermore, even if a `reduce_with_iter` algorithm were to exist, `reduce` should not be specified in terms of it.
 This is for performance reasons, as Section 4.4 of [@P2322R6] elaborates for `fold_left` and `fold_left_with_iter`.

+### We don't propose `reduce_first`

+Section 5.1 of [@P2760R1] asks whether the Standard Library should have a `reduce_first` algorithm.
+Analogously to `fold_left_first`, `reduce_first` would use the first element of the range as the initial value of the reduction operation.
+One application of `reduce_first` is to support binary operations that lack a natural identity element to serve as the initial value.
+An example would be `min` on a range of `int` values, where callers would have no way to tell if `INT_MAX` represents an actual value in the range, or a fake "identity" element (that callers may get as a result when the range is empty).

+We do not propose `reduce_first` here, only outline arguments against and for adding it.

+#### Arguments against `reduce_first`

+1. [@P3179R8] already proposes parallel ranges overloads of `min_element`, `max_element`, and `minmax_element`.
+Minima and
+maxima are the main use cases that lack a natural identity element.
+1. Users could always implement `reduce_first` themselves, by extracting the first element from the sequence and using it as the initial value in `reduce`.
+1. In practice, most custom binary operations have some value that can work like a neutral initial value, even if it's not mathematically the identity.
+1. Unlike `fold_left_first*` and `fold_right_last`, the `*reduce` algorithms are unordered.
+As a result, there is no reason to privilege the first (or last) element of the range.
+One could imagine an algorithm `reduce_any` that uses any element of the range as its initial value.
+1. For parallel execution, `reduce_first` does not fully address lack of identity, and potentially creates a suboptimal execution flow.
+See [](#initial-value-vs-identity) for more detailed analysis.

+#### Arguments for `reduce_first`

+1. Some equivalent of `reduce_first` can be used as a building block for parallel reduction with unknown identity, if no other solution is proposed.
+1. Even though `min_element`, `max_element`, and `minmax_element` exist, users may still want to combine multiple reductions into a single pass, where some of the reductions are min and/or max, while others have a natural identity.
+As an example, users may want the minimum of an array of integers (with no natural identity), along with the least index of the array element with the minimum value (whose natural identity is zero).
+This happens often enough that MPI (the Message Passing Interface for distributed-memory parallel computing) has predefined reduction operations for minimum and its index (`MINLOC`) and maximum and its index (`MAXLOC`).
+On the other hand, even `MINLOC` and `MAXLOC` have reasonable choices of fake "identity" elements that work in practice, e.g., for `MINLOC`, `INT_MAX` for the minimum value and `INT_MAX` for the least array index (where users are responsible for testing that the returned array index is in bounds).

 ## Range categories and return types